Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Betalauri, wild ginger, lakhut, and keukand

-Costus is a medicinal herb of Costaceae family with an approximate height of 30-40 cm.
-The oil extracts of the root and the root itself is used for treating many medical ailments.
+Costus are wild medicinal plants of the Costaceae family with an approximate height of 30-40 cm.
+The oil extracts of the root and the root itself are used for treating many medical ailments.
 It’s a significant component in cosmetics, fixatives, and food flavoring products.

 - The root is helpful in treating worm infections